 The addition of three Airbus A330s next year will drive further growth at low-cost, long-haul carrier AirAsia X, although the airline will be careful in opening new routes.
 Airline CEO Azran Osman-Rani said there are no plans to back off from taking the aircraft in June, July and November — adding to the five aircraft fleet now in operation.
 In fact, the carrier might even consider further adding A340-300s, if it could find one basically identical to the two it now operates.
 The ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "AirAsia X Eyes Conservative Growth In 2010".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "AirAsia X Eyes Conservative Growth In 2010".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.